 It was a stereotypical thing – people couldn’t reconcile the attraction of contemporary Champion sound with their expectations and it resulted in a lack of connection.”

 Fuentes joins the Grammys

-In 2018, Fuentes’ reputation as a DJ, cultural curator, trained musicologist from UCLA and a staunch music lover with limitless palette and consumption habit was burgeoning, and it led to an incredible encounter.
+In 2018, Fuentes’ reputation as a DJ, cultural curator, a trained musicologist from UCLA and a staunch music lover with limitless palette and consumption habit was burgeoning, and it led to an incredible encounter.
 A friend spotted an opportunity and nudged Fuentes to apply as a curator.

 As an outsider looking in, Fuentes had reservations about the perception of international music at the Grammys and he was keen to make changes.
 He then rose to become the Manager of Global Music, where his work truly began.

-Under his leadership, the category became a better representation of contemporary music consumption in international markets – especially Africa, more Africans became voting members of the recording Academy, ‘World Music’ became ‘Global Music’ and Global Music got a new category for songs.
+Under his leadership, the category became a better representation of contemporary music consumption in international markets – especially in Africa, more Africans became voting members of the recording Academy, ‘World Music’ became ‘Global Music’ and Global Music got a new category for songs.

 But getting here required quite the journey, and it was quite arduous.

 Problems with the Grammys

 “Man, before I joined the Academy, I always wondered why nominees in the ‘World Music’ category had parallels: the music was always centered around ‘concepts’ or socio-political issues, and it was usually traditional or folkloric [laughs].
 It used to astound me,” he jokes.
 “When I joined the Academy, I would play them Diamond or Davido or Fally Ipupa, but they couldn’t reconcile the reality with their expectations.”